flokoe/bash-hackers-wiki/docs/commands/builtin/unset.md

 unset, so long as unset and the local it unsets aren\'t together in the same scope level.

-Here\'s a demonstration of this behavior.
+Here's a demonstration of this behavior.

     #!/usr/bin/env bash